ZwS/fvtt-mobile-improvements/README.md

 ```

 ### clean
-`clean` will remove all contents in the dist file (but keeps the link from build:install).
+`clean` will remove all contents in the dist folder (but keeps the link from build:install).
 ```bash
 npm run clean
 ```